racie7/crud/README.md

 <p>>> To access the Admin Site go to url 127.0.0.1:8000/admin</p>

 ## To deploy on Heroku
-Follow the guide below on how to deploy the app on Heroku [Link to developer.mozilla.](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)
+Follow this guide on how to deploy the app on Heroku [Link to developer.mozilla.](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)